 Goats on the Roof, a franchise of the popular Georgia-based attraction, first opened in Pigeon Forge in 2013.
-Quickly increasing in popularity, this quirky Wears Valley Road attraction is just over two miles off the parkway and features gifts and souvenirs, homemade ice cream and fudge, amish food, gem mining, Goats on the Roof alpine mountain coaster, and goats living on the store roof.
+Quickly increasing in popularity, this quirky Wears Valley Road attraction is just over two miles off the parkway and features gifts and souvenirs, homemade ice cream and fudge, Amish food, gem mining, Goats on the Roof Pigeon Forge alpine mountain coaster, and goats living on the store roof.

 Goats on the Roof is located on Wears Valley Road in Pigeon Forge.
 As you head toward Gatlinburg and the National Park in Pigeon Forge, turn right off the parkway onto Wears Valley Road.
 The attraction is about 2.3 miles up the road on the left side.